 The process of making milk kefir is similar to water kefir, except you use milk and a different strain of grains.
 There is going to be a difference between the varieties of yeasts and bacteria present in milk kefir grains versus water kefir grains, so you want to make sure you use the correct ones for each cultured beverage.

-During the fermentation process, much of the lactose in the milk is turned into lactic acid, however the finished product will still contain anywhere from 20-50% of the lactose.
+During the fermentation process, much of the lactose in the milk is turned into lactic acid however, the finished product will still contain anywhere from 20-50% of the lactose.
 Some people who are sensitive to lactose find that they can tolerate kefir without the normal side effects that they would experience with regular milk.
-However, this will vary from person to person, so it’s best to ovoid, or experiment cautiously, if you are sensitive to dairy and/or lactose.
+However, this will vary from person to person, so it’s best to avoid, or experiment cautiously, if you are sensitive to dairy and/or lactose.

 I make two forms of dairy kefir — milk kefir (using whole milk) and kefired cream (using fresh cream).
 They are both delicious and can be used in similar ways.
 Kefired cream makes amazing ice cream and that is probably my favorite way to consume it.

 There is no right or wrong way to make kefir, nor is there a standard recipe.
 It’s more like a set of principles and you can adjust them to work in your specific environment with your ingredients.
 Honestly, I don’t think I’ve ever measured my kefir grains, I just “guesstimate” and I am successful each time, so it obviously is not a precise science.
 One thing to keep in mind is the more grains you have in the milk, the faster it will culture.
-Also, like water kefir, milk kefir should be done in an anaerobic environment, which is why I use my Fido-style jars.
+Also, like water kefir, milk kefir should be done in an anaerobic environment, which is why I an anaerobic fermenting vessel to brew mine.

 Milk Kefir “Recipe”